89luca89/distrobox/docs/README.md

 sudo dnf install distrobox
 ```

-On Arch Linux systems, `distrobox` is available in the AUR:
+On Arch Linux systems, `distrobox` is available in the AUR and can be installed using your prefered AUR helper:

 ```
-yay install distrobox
+yay -S distrobox
 ```

+`distrobox-git` is also available.
+This package pulls directly from the main git branch.

 ---